What Is 5K Resolution? A Basic Definition

-5K describes a display resolution of 5120 x 2880.
-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
+5K is a display resolution measuring 5120 x 2880 pixels.
+Resolution explains how many pixels a display, like a PC monitor or laptop screen, has in length x width format.
+The more pixels, the sharper the image looks.

+In the world of computing, there aren't 5K laptops ready yet, but there are a few 5K desktop displays.
+For example, Apple's 27-inch iMac Pro all-in-one PC and LG's 27-inch Ultrafine 5K monitor output at 5120 x 2880.

-Few monitors actually have this resolution today, though Apple's 27-inch iMac offers it.
-LG's 27-inch Ultrafine 5K monitor also outputs at 5120 x 2880.
-Few games benefit from running at this high of a resolution.
-Unless you're a graphics professional, you can probably be satisfied with a lower resolution screen.
+So who needs 5K resolution with their PC?
+Few games benefit from running at that high of a resolution.
+You'll need a powerful graphics card to power 5K, and both of the 5K displays mentioned target creative professionals.
+So unless you fit that category, you can probably be satisfied with a lower-resolution screen.

-Common Monitor Resolutions:
+Common Monitor Resolutions

 |5K